 Each data point represents the daily AQI value and pollutant type recorded by the Ministry of Environmental Protection (MEP).
 The AQI value is determined by the pollutant with the highest index on a given day.

 Emerging markets face the same cost-benefit tradeoffs as wealthier countries like the United Kingdom and United States.
 As both are large, developing countries, India makes the most obvious point of comparison for China.
 In 2015, the average concentration levels of particulate matter in India surpassed China.
 Whereas the concentration of PM2.5 decreased by 17 percent in China from 2010 to 2015, pollution levels increased in India by 13 percent during the same time period.
-Increasing air pollution in India has prompted an urgent governmental response.
-Since 1996, the Indian Supreme Court ordered 17 “critically polluted” cities to develop a pollution action plan.
-Recent research illustrates why such actions were necessary.
 In Mumbai alone, air pollution-related government and personal health expenditures totaled as much as $77.8 billion in 2011.
-While the Supreme Court Action Plans appeared to have had little success reducing particulate matter or sulfur dioxide levels to date, nitrogen dioxide levels have decreased.
-Other national regulation in 1995 mandated the use of catalytic converters to reduce emissions levels from motor vehicles.
-According to studies published in the National Bureau of Economic Research, this technology effectively decreases particulate matter and sulfur dioxide levels.
+A 2017 Greenpeace report estimates that there are 1.2 million air-pollution-based deaths per year in India, and that India lost 3 percent of its GDP due to air pollution in 2015.
+To help curb the pollution problem, the Indian government has enacted a number of measures ranging from a graded air quality rating response system to mandating emission-reducing catalytic converters for motor vehicles.

 Air pollution tends to be localized due to topography, weather patterns, and industry location.
 Along the Beijing-to-Shanghai corridor, where China’s pollution is most concentrated, 10 percent of the land area has been associated with 34 percent of China’s PM2.5 emissions (particle matter 2.5 microns or less in diameter).
 The American Lung Association has found that counties in southern and central California—including Los Angeles, Fresno-Madera, and Bakersfield—experience the most particle matter and ozone air pollution.
 The report attributed this phenomenon to this region’s high levels of drought, fires, and burning wood as a heat source.
 Thus, air-quality regulations must also address industrial and geographic details at the local level.